Britain’s Favourite Chinese Dishes

 Crispy aromatic duck

-Pretty much a guaranteed dish on every Chinese food menu in Britain, crispy aromatic duck is derived from Peking duck and, due to being invented in London’s Chinatown in the 1970s, has come to represent the fusion of British tastes and Chinese cuisine.
-It’s deep-fried deliciousness combined with that perfect spicy marinade means it’s no wonder it is consistently one of the most ordered Chinese dishes throughout the UK.
+Pretty much a guaranteed dish on every Chinese food menu in Britain, crispy aromatic duck is derived from Peking duck and has come to represent the fusion of British tastes and Chinese cuisine.
+It’s deep-fried deliciousness combined with that perfect spicy marinade means it’s consistently one of the most ordered Chinese dishes throughout the UK.
+Served over soft pancakes with smoky hoi sin, crispy aromatic duck is perfect for when you’re wanting to class up a chilled night in.

 Egg Fried Rice